 I'm told by my friends on social media that this doesn't technically count as my first theatre trip of 2016 but that doesn't mean I can't write a bit about it as I won't get a chance to see it live at the Garrick Theatre before it finishes on January 16.
 Seeing it on a cinema screen is a good substitute and while you don't get the thrill of seeing the live performance you do get to appreciate the performances close up.

 So what was it like?
-Well I've always been a bit 'meh' about The Winter's Tale mainly because it feels, tonally, like two very different plays separated by an interval.
-Kenneth Branagh's productions doesn't quite manage to erase that feeling but it did something other productions haven't, it made me cry.
+Well, I've always been a bit 'meh' about The Winter's Tale mainly because it feels, tonally, like two very different plays separated by an interval.
+Kenneth Branagh's production doesn't quite manage to erase that feeling but it did something other productions haven't, it made me cry.
 Several times.

 Dame Judi Dench's Paulina, defender of the innocent Queen, Miranda Raison's Hermione, the innocent victim of her husband's personal misjudgement and Jessie Buckley's Perdita, who is divided from her lover, were such touching performances.
 I've never been quite so consistently moved by Shakespeare.